HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/connections-overview.md

 :class: border-black
 ```

-2. Edit which columns of data are visible on the Connections overview page by Clicking the Columns Selector icon.
+2. Edit which columns of data are visible on the Connections overview page by clicking the Columns Selector icon.

 ```{image} /product/connectivity/media/connections-overview/image2.jpeg
 :class: border-black